<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 Economics for Sustainable Business

-• You should be able to apply economic logic and thinking to the requirements of any business you start, lead or work for, whether they are for-profit, nonprofit, cooperative, or government agencies.
+• You should be able to apply economic logic and thinking to the requirements of any business you start, lead, or work for, whether they are for-profit, nonprofit, cooperative, or government agencies.
 That means fully exploiting the power of economic arguments, and also appreciating the limits of many of the underlying assumptions.

-• You should be able to understand and engage critically with most articles in the mainstream business press, such as the Wall Street Journal, Financial Times, Guardian, Business Week, and the Economist.
+• You should be able to understand and engage critically with most articles in the mainstream business press, such as the Wall Street Journal, Financial Times, The Guardian, Business Week, and the Economist.
 Engaging critically means knowing the strengths and weaknesses of various kinds of economic analysis and arguments.

 • With your sharpened economic tools, you should be able to contribute constructively—as businesspeople and as citizens—to the resolution of the toughest problems facing the planet, including climate disruption, inequality, and racism.